 - Green-on-black monochrome monitors

 - Color graphics monitors

 - High-resolution monitors

-- Video Graphics Array (VGA) monitors
+- Video graphics array (VGA) monitors

-Not all monitors can be used with every processor, and in many cases, a graphics controller is required.
+Not all monitors can be used with every workstation model, and in many cases, an additional video controller is required.
 See the workstation installation guide to find out about monitor and graphics controller compatibility.